Quick Start Guide

 4. Export as PNG with transparency

-Animation Creation Workflow
+Animation Creation Workflow To be implemented in image_studio app

 1. Plan your animation frames